jjensn/lifelights/README.md

 - Not compatible with OSX
 - Game must be run as "windowed fullscreen" or "windowed"
 - API POST requests will always be in JSON format
+- OSC messages will be an array, not a dictionary, with the name of the field before the field value.

 ### Configuration details
 Currently there is no input sanitation or verification, so drifting from the guidlines below will likely break the script.